5 Great Ways to Celebrate Christmas Without Gifts

 We won’t be exchanging gifts with relatives or friends or neighbors.
 We’re just getting a few things for each other and our son — that’s it.
 It will probably be our smallest Christmas yet, and I’m pretty excited.

 Of course, saving for future goals around Christmas doesn’t sound too promising.
 It may even lead to extreme FOMO (fear of missing out).
-So here’s what we plan to do so that there’s still some holiday cheer to spread around, even though we plan to celebrate Christmas without gifts:
+So here’s what we plan to do to spread holiday cheer, even though we plan to celebrate Christmas without gifts.

 1. Giving Our Time and Talents